Death

 Will we repeat the mistakes made 100 years ago?

-Or can we stop creating the atmospheric conditions
+Can we stop creating the atmospheric conditions

-for more droughts and floods
+for more droughts and floods,

-(and consequently more famine and fighting)?
+and consequently more famine and fighting?